 “Floodway” means the area that has been established in Federal Emergency Management Agency flood insurance rate maps or floodway maps.
+The floodway does not include lands that can reasonably be expected to be protected from flood waters by flood control devises maintained by or maintained under license from the federal government, the state, or a political subdivision of the state.